jailad/Self-Driving-Cars-Term1-Project5/Writeup.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and this was a manual process.
 The results are summarized below.
 The term FP below means False Positive.
 These experiments were performed in [project_old.ipynb](https://github.com/jailad/Self-Driving-Cars-Term1-Project5/blob/master/project/project.ipynb) and are summarized as the last cell of the above notebook.

-* Tweaked one parameter at a time, recorded the results and see which ones gives the best results.
+* I tweaked one parameter at a time, recorded the results and see which ones gives the best results.
     * Samples - Increased number of samples to 8000
     * Color Space :
         * All else being equal, HSV performed poorly relative to RGB in terms of false positives.